 What is the Year 1 phonics screening check?

 The phonics screening check is a short test taken by all children in England in Year 1.
-It is usually taken in June and this year will be taken during the week beginning 8 June 2020.
+It is usually taken in June and this year was scheduled be taken during the week beginning 8 June 2020.
 (Please note: Due to school closures, the phonics screening check will not take place this year.)
 The check is designed to give teachers and parents information on how your child is progressing in phonics.

 The main purpose of the check is to see which children might benefit from additional support with their phonics, so that every child gets the opportunity to master this vital early reading skill.

 What should I do if my child is struggling to read?

 Every child learns to read at a different pace, so don’t panic!
 Jean Gross CBE has some excellent advice on how to tell if your child is struggling to read or is just reluctant, and how you can help them.

 Even when your child can read independently, it’s still important to read with them on a regular basis while they continue developing their reading skills, vocabulary, and stamina.
 James Clements’ blog post takes you through the benefits and shares his tips for reading with older children.